axanthos/orange3-textable-prototypes/doc/widgets/TextTree.rst

     button (or equivalently check the box) in order for computation and data emission to proceed.

-*Please select one or more titles.*
+*Please select one or more folders.*
-    The widget instance is not able to emit data to output because no theatre play has been selected.
+    The widget instance is not able to emit data to output because no folders has been selected.

 Errors
 ~~~~~~

-*Couldn't download data from theatre-classique website.*
+*Couldn't download files.*
-    An error has prevented the widget to download the data from the
+    An error has prevented the widget to download files
-    theatre-classique (most likely related to a connection problem).
+    (most likely related to a bug).